 Studies associated with the Impact of Different Foods/Diet in Bile Duct Cancer Patients

-Omega-3 Fatty Acid Use in Bile Duct Cancer Patients Undergoing Chemotherapy may be beneficial
+Including Omega-3 Fatty Acid in the Diet of Bile Duct Cancer/Cholangiocarcinoma Patients Undergoing Chemotherapy Treatment may be beneficial

 Researchers from the Jikei University School of Medicine in Japan evaluated data from 27 pancreatic and bile duct cancer patients who underwent chemotherapy between November 2014 and November 2016 and were given an enteral (intake of food via the gastrointestinal tract) nutrient based on omega-3 fatty acids and found that in all 27 patients, the skeletal muscle mass had significantly increased post the initiation of omega-3-fatty acids as compared to that before the supplementation of this nutrient.
 (Kyohei Abe et al, Anticancer Res., 2018)

-Hence, including omega-3 fatty acid as part of the bile duct cancer patient’s diet may be beneficial in improving cancer related weakness or cachexia.
+Hence, including omega-3 fatty acid as part of the cholangiocarcinoma/bile duct cancer patient’s diet while undergoing a specific treatment may be beneficial in improving cancer related weakness or cachexia.

 Oral Nutrition Supplements (ONS) Use in Bile Duct Cancer Patients Undergoing Chemo may be beneficial

-In a clinical study done by the researchers from the Yonsei University in Seoul, Korea, they evaluated the effects of oral nutrition supplements (ONS) on pancreatic and bile duct cancer/cholangiocarcinoma patients undergoing chemotherapy and found that ONS might improve nutritional status of these patients by increasing body weight, fat-free mass, skeletal muscle mass, body cell mass, and fat mass, especially in those undergoing the first cycle of chemotherapy, and may reduce fatigue symptoms.
+In a clinical study done by the researchers from the Yonsei University in Seoul, Korea, they evaluated the effects of oral nutrition supplements (ONS) on pancreatic and bile duct cancer/cholangiocarcinoma patients undergoing chemotherapy treatment and found that ONS use (as part of diet) might improve nutritional status of these patients by increasing body weight, fat-free mass, skeletal muscle mass, body cell mass, and fat mass, especially in those undergoing the first cycle of chemotherapy, and may reduce fatigue symptoms.
 (Seong Hyeon Kim et al, Nutrients., 2019)

 Co-Use of Vitamin D3 and certain Chemotherapies may Increase Chemo-induced Toxicity in Cholangiocarcinoma Patients

 In a study done by the researchers from the Khon Kaen University in Thailand, the researchers evaluated the toxicity and tolerability of intermittent-high dose CAL -active form of Vitamin D3 in advanced inoperable intrahepatic cholangiocarcinoma (CCA) patients and the therapeutic efficacy of combinations of Vitamin D3 and 5-FU-based chemotherapeutic drugs.
-The study found that Vitamin D3 appeared to be safe and tolerated well in advanced intrahepatic cholangiocarcinoma patients, however, the co-administration of Vitamin D3 along with 5-FU-based chemo drugs augmented the drug toxicity.
+The study found that Vitamin D3 appeared to be safe and tolerated well in advanced intrahepatic cholangiocarcinoma patients, however, the co-administration of Vitamin D3 along with 5-FU-based chemo drugs augmented the drug toxicity and hence should be avoided in these patient’s diet.
 (Aumkhae Sookprasert et al, Asian Pac J Cancer Prev., 2012)

 Studies associated with Different Foods/Diet/Life-Style and the Risk of Bile Duct Cancer